Reusable vs Disposable

 The graph below includes costs of purchasing cups and washing in-house by the venue.
 Use of a contract washing service for outdoor events would increase this cost to around 7p per cup use, but this could potentially be included in the cost of the drinks.

-This scheme also allows for a profit sharing arrangement where part of the income from branded cup sales & unreturned deposits becomes a revenue stream for the event.
-Eectively this is a merchandising opportunity.
+This scheme also allows for a profit-sharing arrangement where part of the income from branded cup sales & unreturned deposits becomes a revenue stream for the event.